GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

  [7] indicate true/false for RRA algorithm auxiliary output;
 </pre>

-As shown, the code expects a number of parameters to be specified.
-These are:
+As shown, the code prints a help output expecting a number of parameters to be specified.
+The expected parameters and their order are:

 1. The algorithm switch.
 2. The dataset name.